yilmazkorkmaz1/referring_change_detection/README.md

-# referring_change_detection
+# Referring Change Detection in Remote Sensing Imagery

-Referring Change Detection in Remote Sensing Imagery
+Our implementation for RCDNet and RCDGen will be here shortly.